 As the Global Education Advisor at GECD, it is my job to help all students understand the vast global options available to them through MIT programs and beyond.
 I will help your student explore the different avenues of international education, including but not limited to traditional academic study abroad, international internships, international research, and service learning opportunities.
 I work closely with each student to understand his or her motivation for going abroad to find the best possible option.
 As each student has different and unique motivators, we offer a mix of options, including departmental exchange, direct enrollment, faculty-led, and third-party provider programs.

-Students can spend their January term (IAP) in Madrid, Spain taking one of three courses offered by MIT lecturers, or their summer on a research exchange at Imperial College London.
-We also have a long list of semester-long departmental exchange programs with different universities across the world, including the University of Tokyo (Japan), Imperial College London (UK) University of Oxford (UK), University of Pretoria (South Africa), ETH Zurich (Switzerland), Sciences Po (France), Delft University of Technology (Netherlands), and University of Hong Kong.
+Students can spend their January term (IAP) in Madrid, Spain or London, UK, taking one of four courses offered by MIT faculty, or spend their summer on a research exchange at Imperial College London.
+We also have a long list of semester-long departmental exchange programs with different universities across the world, including the University of Tokyo (Japan), Imperial College London (UK), University of Oxford (UK), University of Pretoria (South Africa), ETH Zurich (Switzerland), Sciences Po (France), Delft University of Technology (Netherlands), and University of Hong Kong.
 Through collaboration and careful planning with faculty and staff on the MIT campus, we will provide your student with the tools and resources he or she needs to not only succeed abroad, but receive credit and stay on track for graduation.

 – Sara Stratton, Global Education Advisor, GECD